Eyelash extensions aren’t cheap; period. Given the investment, perhaps you’re wondering about ways to save on the costs of getting lash extensions.

 After the lash extension sheds with natural eyelashes, some of the integrity of an extension goes off, unlike a brand new one.
 Besides cosmetic reasons, a reused lash extension might have a lower lifespan too.

 You don’t need to reuse lash extensions to make it worthwhile.
 It stays for weeks on end and not just for a few days like strip lashes.
 Once it falls, it no longer behaves like a new lash and thus offers the least value for money.

 Moreover, you can’t reapply a lash extension without an eyelash technician even if you manage to collect a large number of them.
 Besides, I have yet to meet a lash technician who would agree to apply used lash extensions.

 The real value of lash extensions is not the material per se, but the very precise and qualified professional work required to apply them.

-It is important to know that false eyelashes are generally divided into three main categories:
+It’s important to know that the false eyelash market is generally divided into three main categories:

 - Strip lashes

 Strip Lashes (False Lashes)